theteam/vagrant-django-template/README.rst

 ----------------------

-Under development by the theTeam, London, this project is currently still at an experimental phase and as such shoud not be used in production...yet.
+Under development by the theTeam, London, this project is currently still at an experimental phase and as such shoud not be used in production.

 The various modules are currently suited to our needs and our needs only but this could change with future development.
 If you wish to use it, you will